What is PDCA Cycle?

 Evaluate the results to make sure whether we reach the goals as planned

-Here we make a checklist to record what went well and what did not work (lessons learnt)
+Here we make a checklist to record what went well and what did not work (lessons learned)

 If the changes are not as planned then continue the cycle to achieve the goal with a different plan.

 Here we take action on what is not working as planned.
-Task is to keep trying to improve the process with different plan.
+The task is to keep trying to improve the process with a different plan.

-PDCA Cycle is a continuous process until we achieve our goals which we planned.
+PDCA Cycle is a continuous process until we achieve the goals that we planned.